 To put it simply, all the indirect demand will have the same pricing rules, hence the name ‘unified pricing’.

-As per the company’s support page, unified pricing rule will be applied to,
+As per the company’s support page, a unified pricing rule will be applied to,

 – The Open Auction via Authorized Buyers (formerly known as Ad Exchange Buyers)